Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Background and Related Work

 \subsection{LLM-based agents for End-to-end Software Development}

-\agent{}s have emerged as a promising solution to diverse software engineering tasks.
-Through enhanced capabilities in perception, planning, memory, and action, LLM-based agents can work within a code repository, read natural language requirements, plan the development process, execute code modifications via external tools, and continuously record operational trajectories in memory.
-This enables the agents to function as virtual programmers and complete diverse software engineering tasks, including requirements engineering~\cite{abedini2025leveraging,tauhid2025explainability}, code generation~\cite{DBLP:journals/corr/abs-2406-10018,ciniselli2024generalizability,da2025llms}, software testing~\cite{baudry2024generative,abdullin2025test}, and debugging~\cite{haryono2021androevolve,lin2025codereviewqa,sejfia2024toward}.
-Building on this progress, recent research has explored their capabilities in more complex end-to-end tasks, such as end-to-end software development.

-End-to-end software development focuses on generating target software based on user requirements from scratch.
+\agent{}s have emerged as a promising solution for software engineering tasks~\cite{agent4se}.
+With enhanced perception, planning, memory, and action, these agents can act as virtual programmers, supporting diverse development activities such as requirements engineering~\cite{abedini2025leveraging,tauhid2025explainability}, coding~\cite{DBLP:journals/corr/abs-2406-10018,ciniselli2024generalizability,da2025llms}, testing~\cite{baudry2024generative,abdullin2025test}, and debugging~\cite{haryono2021androevolve,lin2025codereviewqa,sejfia2024toward}.
+Building on this progress, recent research has begun to explore their capabilities in end-to-end software development, which focuses on generating target software based on user requirements from scratch~\cite{agent4se}.
 To cover diverse activities in the software development process, most existing studies emulate the real-world development process and design multi-agent workflows.
 Among these workflows, the linear workflow, which is inspired by the classic Waterfall process model~\cite{petersen2009waterfall}, is most frequently used.
 It decomposes the entire development process into sequential stages such as requirements analysis, design, coding, and testing, and assigns one or more agents to each stage.
 Representative work includes MetaGPT~\cite{MetaGPT} and ChatDev~\cite{ChatDev}.
-More recent work has attempted to optimize the linear workflow by incorporating reflection mechanisms to verify the alignment of intermediate outputs and make adjustments~\cite {liualtdev, evomac}.
 In addition, some general-purpose software engineering agents like GPT-Engineer~\cite{GPT-Engineer} and Claude Code~\cite{Claude-Code}, also adopt the linear workflow to ensure versatility.
 For example, Claude Code always outputs a linear to-do list first and completes the task step by step.
-However, this linear workflow oversimplifies the dynamic and iterative nature of real-world software development and faces challenges in complex, large-scale software projects.
-In addition, it relies heavily on the capability of base LLMs to produce a comprehensive output covering all aspects of the project.
+However, this linear workflow oversimplifies the dynamic and iterative nature of real-world software development and faces challenges in larger-scale software projects.
+In addition, it relies heavily on the capability of base LLMs to produce a comprehensive code repository covering all aspects of the user requirements.